alabhyajindal/NSE/README.md

-# REST API

-A template of REST API app using Oak framework

-Start the server with the command, watching the file for changes:
+### NSE: Not a Search Engine

+Start the development server:

 ```
-deno run --allow-net --watch-file main.js
+deno run --allow-net --watch main.js
 ```

 This starts the server at http://localhost:8000/

-Try go to http://localhost:8000/api/Brachiosaurus or http://localhost:8000/api/